YanxiLeu/solar_system/README.md

-# Solar System:sun_with_face:
+# Solar System:milky_way:

- My goal is to boil this fking data universe. :smile_cat:
+ My goal is to boil this fking data universe. :earth_asia:

 The study path I am following is [this][https://youtu.be/LHBE6Q9XlzI].
 And I aim to have a broad sense of following 4 main skills: